ReachMaine/Election2016/README.md

-# Primary2016
+# Election2016
-Election Coverage Results for Primaries 2016
+Election Coverage Results for the 2016 Fall elections